Ye Min Ko

 Country of Residence:

 Education is the key to eliminating gender inequality.
 To empower women and girls, we must educate them and listen their voices.
 Their voices must be included at every decision-making level.
+That is exactly what we need to do for a gender equal world.
+My belief is that everyone deserves equal opportunities, no matter who they are, and no matter what their gender or sexuality might be.

 - Ye Min Ko